Mirza Fakhrul Islam Alamgir: Reaction

+Views and ideology

+A self-described liberal democrat, Mirza Fakhrul opposed the ban of Awami League.
+In a interview to Indian Express he stated that BNP did not believe neither Islamic law nor fundamentalism.
+Fakhrul also commented that the BNP's alliance with Jamaat-e-Islami is a political "strategic" one.

+Mirza Fakhrul rejected claims of BNP being anti-Indian calling it Awami League's propaganda.
+He sought friendly relation with India including India's right-wing Hindutva Bharatiya Janata Party (BJP).

 Personal life

+Alamgir's father was Mirza Ruhul Amin.
 Alamgir is married to Rahat Ara Begum, who attended University of Calcutta and presently works in an insurance company in Dhaka.
-The couple has two daughters, Mirza Shamaruh and Mirza Safaruh.
+The couple has two daughters, Dr. Shamaruh Mirza and Mirza Safaruh.
 Shamaruh attended University of Dhaka and was a teacher in the institution.
-She is now a post doctoral fellow in Australia.
+She is now a medical scientist and the co-founder of SiTara's Story.
 Safaruh, also a University of Dhaka graduate, teaches in a school in Dhaka.

 Alamgir's uncle, Mirza Ghulam Hafiz, was a BNP politician who served as the Minister of Land (1978–79), Minister of Law, Justice, and Parliamentary Affairs (1991–96), and was elected MP from a Dhaka constituency in 1979.
 Hafiz was the speaker of the 2nd national parliament of Bangladesh (1979–82).